premium-plus-io/demo_app/readme.md

+# Changelist
+Zendesk created a new SDK, the Zendesk SDK that will replace all other now Legacy SDKs.
+For this reason we will no longer need the Chat SDK but will still need the two other APIs since they are richer in features for now.

 # What
-Demo iOS app to show of the [Unified Zendesk SDK](https://developer.zendesk.com/embeddables/docs/ios-unified-sdk/getting_started) and [Support SDK](https://developer.zendesk.com/embeddables/docs/ios_support_sdk/nutshell)
+Demo iOS app to show of the [Zendesk SDK](https://developer.zendesk.com/embeddables/docs/zendesk-sdk-for-ios/getting_started) and [Unified Zendesk SDK](https://developer.zendesk.com/embeddables/docs/ios-unified-sdk/getting_started) and [Support SDK](https://developer.zendesk.com/embeddables/docs/ios_support_sdk/nutshell)

 # How
 Universal iOS App for iPhone and iPad